-Not pictured: John Schlipf, DVM, MS Diplomate, ACVIM Assistant Professor
+John Schlipf, DVM, MS Diplomate, ACVIM Assistant Professor

 The Large Animal Internal Medicine Service provides scheduled and emergency care that encompasses the diagnosis and treatment of a wide range of acute and chronic health conditions including those affecting the urinary, metabolic, gastrointestinal, endocrine, hematologic, hepatic, and respiratory systems of horses, camelids, ruminants, and pigs.
 We combine state-of-the-art technology with the collective experience, expertise, and interests of our seasoned specialists.
-What makes us further unique is the support provided by specialist residents-in-training, senior veterinary students and licensed veterinary technicians, ensuring a team effort to provide comprehensive, tailored and compassionate diagnostic and treatment measures for your animal or herd.
+What makes us further unique is the support provided by specialist residents-in-training, senior veterinary students and certified veterinary technicians, ensuring a team effort to provide comprehensive, tailored and compassionate care for your animal or herd.